basmah113/mobiledevelopment/README.md

 Tap: Interacts with objects like switches or buttons.

 - Running and Walking:
-Players can control the speed of their movement based on swiping intensity.
+Player can control the speed of the movement based on swiping intensity.
 A short swipe makes the character walk, while a longer, faster swipe makes the character run.
 This adds an element of timing to avoid lasers and navigate obstacles.

 - Jumping:
 Tapping or swiping up allows the player to jump over obstacles.
 Some areas will require precise timing to avoid laser beams or cross collapsing platforms.